Are there Keto Friendly Alcoholic Beverages?

 If I find a Keto beer that tastes like beer, I will be telling the world.
 In the meantime I will be going with the vodka soda with a twist of lime.

-They are full of sugar.
+The problem with most cocktails is they are full of sugar.
 Those cutesy little drinks with pink umbrellas might as well be boozy Kool-Aid.

 I know that a vodka martini counts as a cocktail, but it is essentially straight vodka with a little vermouth and olive flavor.